The accommodation and food industries account for 9% of the economic activity in the city of Pomona.

 Although smaller compared to other major US cities, Pomona exudes a metropolitan feel that promises an enchanting experience.

-So, don’t pass up a chance for a tour of Pomona, and be sure to seek out these 15 best things to do in this city.
+So, don’t pass up a chance for a tour of Pomona, California and be sure to seek out these 15 best things to do in this city.

 Watch Out for the Los Angeles County Fair